“Monica is phenomenal! I am extremely grateful for her guidance, support and availability during my legal matter.”

 Monica was born in Dallas, Texas but moved to Colorado in 1995 and considers herself a Colorado native.
 Following graduation, Monica followed her passion for competitive athletics by coaching youth teams varying in age and skill level.
 Monica has worked in a legal capacity since 2011, and has held roles as legal assistant, paralegal and senior paralegal with a focus in tax law and family law.
 Monica is a Certified Notary Public and has extensive experience and knowledge within the family legal field.

 Monica is experienced in assisting the attorneys with strategic planning and case management for each legal matter.
-Monica chooses family law as her focus, as she enjoys working closing with each client to address their specific needs.
+Monica chooses family law as her focus, as she enjoys working closely with each client to address their specific needs.

 What you may not know: Monica enjoys spending time with her husband, two children, and their handicap pug.
 She loves running, snowboarding and traveling to the beach.

 Meet the Team